Ian-Ammerman/FOWT_Optimal_Control/README.md

 - `pitch_prediction.py`: Contains the logic for accumulating data batches and interfacing with the MLSTM model.
 - `prediction_functions.py`: Utility functions for buffering and saturating prediction offsets.
 - `wave_predict.py`: Script developed in collaboration with Yuksel R. Alkarem for wave prediction.
+- `DOLPHINN`: An MLSTM framework developed by Yuksel R. Alkarem for predicting FOWT behavior based on incoming wave data.
 ## Usage

 1. Configure the `Driver.py` script with the desired load case, model, and simulation settings.